koloyyee/user_management/README.md

 ### Abstract

-This is a code challenge for the co-op position posted on HireAC, the goal is to create a simple User Management System support CRUD between frontend and backend with persistent storage or in-memory with basic testing.
+This is a code challenge for the co-op position posted on HireAC, the goal is to create a simple User Management System that supports CRUD between frontend and backend with persistent storage or in-memory with basic testing.

-The goal is to deliver a prototype in short a period of time with a JavaScript based technology stack, for familiarity I have decided to use the "Client-Server" architecture, the frontend technology with ReactJS, backend driven by ExpressJS, with TypeScript and using Vite as build tool, persistent storage with MongoDB Atlas.
+The goal is to deliver a prototype in a short time with a JavaScript based technology stack, for familiarity I have decided to use the "Client-Server" architecture, the frontend technology with ReactJS, backend driven by ExpressJS, with TypeScript and Vite as build tool, persistent storage with MongoDB Atlas.

 For more details in design details go to [Design Detail](#design)